VRGhost/PyPush/Readme.md

   * [daemon](#microbot-push-daemon) that handles most of the BLE-related chores (e.g. device discovery/pairing/etc)
   * [simple web interface](#web-ui) to interact with the daemon

+You can find a dump of my current understanding of the Microbot's low-level Bluetooth API (here)[docs/microbot_ble_api.md]

 ## Microbot Push Library